karanchahal/karanchahal.github.io/_posts/2018-04-15-Go-:-A-Tour-Of-Go.md

-Before diving into Go Concurrency.
+We are mainly going to talk about the concurrency features of Go but before diving into Go Concurrency.
 Let's talk about the Go language for a bit.

 Why would you want to use Go ?